anymail/django-anymail/docs/inbound.rst

     An Anymail inbound attachment is actually just an :class:`AnymailInboundMessage` instance, following the Python email package's usual recursive representation of MIME messages.
-    All :class:`AnymailInboundMessage` and :class:`email.message.Message` functionality
+    All :class:`AnymailInboundMessage` and :class:`email.message.EmailMessage` functionality
     is available on attachment objects (though of course not all features are meaningful in all contexts).

     This can be helpful for, e.g., parsing email messages that are forwarded as attachments